5monkeys/djedi-cms/djedi-react/README.md

 #### Common methods

-These methods are commonly used in [server-side rendering] scenarios, but are also useful for avoiding excessive loading indicators.
+Some of these methods are commonly used in [server-side rendering] scenarios, but are also useful for avoiding excessive loading indicators.

 Interfaces used by several methods: